 Andrisoft Wansight is an award-winning enterprise-grade software which delivers to NOC and IT teams the functionality needed for monitoring the traffic of large WAN networks.
 Andrisoft Wanguard extends Wansight with advanced anomaly detection and DDoS mitigation capabilities.
-If you also need these capabilities, you can upgrade to Wanguard simply by uploading a Wanguard license key.
+If these capabilities are also needed, the upgrade to Wanguard can be done by uploading a new license key.